 Other issues that result in gastrointestinal pain are irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
 IBS is an intestinal disorder that causes symptoms such as gassiness, diarrhea, constipation, stomach pain, bloating, and relief after defecation.

 IBD is an umbrella term for two conditions, namely ulcerative colitis and Crohn’s disease.
 The former causes inflammation of the large intestine’s inner lining, while Crohn’s disease causes inflammation of all layers of the digestive tract.

 What Are The Symptoms of Gastrointestinal Pain?

-If you go to the Healthline website, for example, you’ll find dozens of potential symptoms and over 150 reasons why you have gastrointestinal pain!
-One of the most common symptoms is a cramp-like pain with comes and goes.
-You may also experience ‘localized’ pain in one area of your abdomen.
-This pain may be caused by problems with a certain organ.
+Healthline’s website, for example, details dozens of potential symptoms and over 150 reasons for gastrointestinal pain!
+One of the most common symptoms is a cramp-like pain that comes and goes.
+People with gastrointestinal pain may also experience localized pain in one area of their abdomen.
+This pain may be caused by problems with a particular organ.

 Various conditions carry their own set of symptoms.
-For example, symptoms of Ulcerative Colitis include abdominal cramps, diarrhea, and rectal bleeding.
-In all cases of gastrointestinal pain, it is time to visit your doctor if you experience any of the following:
+For example, symptoms of ulcerative colitis include abdominal cramps, diarrhea, and rectal bleeding.
+In all cases of gastrointestinal pain, people should visit their doctor if they experience any of the following:

 - Bloody stools